Author's Note: Hello, wonderful readers. At any rate, we have just a few announcements for everyone today.

-Also, we're drawing near the close of our first annual Criminal Minds Profiler's Choice Awards.
-WE CURRENTLY HAVE EIGHT DAYS LEFT TO VOTE FOR OUR FAVORITE AUTHORS AND STORIES.
-Please remember to try and spare a few moments over the upcoming days and VOTE for your favorite authors and stories in the "Profiler's Choice Awards" at "Chit Chat on Author's Corner" forum.
-You have through the end of November 30, 2010 to let your voice and vote be heard, and we want to hear from each one of you.
+First, please remember to try and spare a few moments over the upcoming three weeks and VOTE for your favorite authors and stories in the "Profiler's Choice Awards" at "Chit Chat on Author's Corner" forum.
+You have through the end of November 30, 2010 to let your vote be heard and we want to hear from each one of you.
 If you don't know much about forums, links can be found through either my profile (ilovetvalot) or my awesome co-author (tonnie2001969).
-Remember, anyone that wants to help advertise the awards has our unending gratitude, and there is also a short blurb you can use on our profile pages.
+Remember, anyone that wants to help advertise the awards has our unending gratitude and there is also a short blurb you can use on our profile pages.

 Stitches in Time

 Cursing as his awkward fingers missed another stitch, Dave Rossi's jaw tightened as he focused on the yarn gripped tightly in his left hand.
 How the hell had his nonna done this for years and not gone insane?
 Better yet, how had she appeared to enjoy it?

 Shaking his head ruefully as he concentrated on making his right hand move to loop the string around the skinny needle, and missing again, he could see why the physical therapist had recommended this activity.
 It was certainly giving his coordination the workout it needed...and proving to him in the process that he might just never be able to recover the entire usage of his fingers.

 But he only needed his trigger finger to work, right?
 Grimly, he tightened his lips, focusing intently to make his fingers pull off the intricate maneuver he needed.